 The River Walk is a collection of stores and restaurants that line a meandering river amid the downtown buildings.
 Tour boats run beneath colorfully lit trees, telling the history of the city and its landmarks.
 Restaurant seating intimately lines the walking paths.
 Footbridges whimsically cross the river.
 Horse drawn carriages straight out of Cinderella make fairytale dreams come true.
 This is a tourist destination (and that’s ok).

-If you want to learn more about all the things to do in San Antonio, check out The Ten Best Things to do in San Antonio.
+If you want to learn more about all the things to do in San Antonio, check out Beautiful Things to do in San Antonio.